DC-analysis/dclab/docs/sec_getting_started.rst

 and `scipy <https://docs.scipy.org/doc/scipy/reference/>`_.
-In addition, dclab contains code from `OpenCV <https://opencv.org/>`_ (computation of moments) and `scikit-image <http://scikit-image.org/>`_ (computation of contours) to reduce the list of dependencies (these libraries are not required by dclab).
+In addition, dclab contains code from `OpenCV <https://opencv.org/>`_ (computation of moments) and `scikit-image <http://scikit-image.org/>`_ (computation of contours and points in polygons) to reduce the list of dependencies (these libraries are not required by dclab).

 If you are working with the outdated tdms file format, you have to specify the extra key ``[tdms]``, i.e. ``pip install dclab[tdms]`` or ``pip install .[tdms]``.